 This feature is available for all Pro and 2017 plans.

 Secure Domains and SSL

 Nobody wants to have their info creeped on, especially your customers.
 Luckily, Secure Socket Layer (SSL) is a security technology that ensures all data passed between the web server and browser remains private and integral (i.e., SSL prevents lurkers from getting all up in your business).

-When you upgrade to one of our paid plans, SSL is automatically enabled on your custom domains.
+When you sign up for one of our paid plans, SSL is automatically enabled on your custom domains.
 You can verify whether your landing page domains are SSL-enabled by heading over to your Domain Settings page and looking for the lock icon on the left.
 The "http" version of your domain will still be available after SSL has been enabled on your custom domain.